 The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

-Somebody up at the website Dean said, you know what?
+Somebody up at the website, Dean, said, you know what?

 Every time you play a Hillary bite, you might lose as much audience as most other shows have.

-Uh meaning she really grates on people.
+Meaning, she really grates on people.

-She just really greats on people.
+She just really grates on people.

 I already got a note today.